Mira Murati

 Governance Significance

-Murati's career tracks a broader movement in AI governance: the shift from one dominant public institution into a network of splinter labs, new startups, and frontier infrastructure partnerships.
-Thinking Machines has already positioned itself around customization, open-model fine-tuning, public research artifacts, and large-scale infrastructure partnerships.
+Murati's career tracks a broader movement in AI governance: the shift from one dominant public institution into a network of splinter labs, new startups, open-model tooling, and frontier infrastructure partnerships.
+Thinking Machines has already positioned itself around customization, public research artifacts, interaction-first models, and large-scale compute access.

 That combination is powerful.
 Customizable AI can democratize experimentation, but it can also move responsibility outward to users, researchers, companies, and communities.
 The lab that provides the training interface becomes a platform for many downstream model behaviors it does not fully control.